Girl Going Nowhere: Critical reception

-Girl Going Nowhere received critical acclaim from music critics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has an average score of 85, based on 5 reviews, indicating "universal acclaim".
-Annie Reuter of Sounds Like Nashville reviewed the album positively, stating that "Embodying unique storylines and heartfelt lyrics alongside superb musicianship, Girl Going Nowhere is just a taste of what's to come from McBryde."
+Girl Going Nowhere received acclaim from music critics.
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has an average score of 85, based on five reviews.
+Annie Reuter of Sounds Like Nashville reviewed the album positively, stating that "Embodying unique storylines and heartfelt lyrics alongside superb musicianship, Girl Going Nowhere is just a taste of what's to come from McBryde".
 Robert Ham of Paste called the disc "a no bullshit record free of frills and fat; 11 songs that make their points powerfully and memorably", praising McBryde's lyrics and the album's classic rock influences.

 In December 2018, it received a nomination for Best Country Album at the 61st Annual Grammy Awards.

 Accolades

 Commercial performance

 The album debuted at No. 7 on the Top Country Albums chart and No. 49 on the Billboard 200, selling 9,000 copies (11,000 equivalent album units) in its debut week.
 It has sold 44,700 copies in the United States as of July 2019.